 Why not start a learning diary?
 Having a learning diary is a great way to summarise important sections or topics, reflect further on course questions/exercises, extracts of important content, new ideas that came to your mind after following the course, etc. In other words, everything relevant for your personal and professional development.
 A learning diary is something you could always go back to, providing you with a quick gateway to the more relevant topics and reflections.
-If you are not sure how to get started, here are some tips on some great tools for this purpose: Padlet, Miro, Tackk, Adobe Spark pages, Sway (Microsoft), Weebly, Blogger, Sutori, Glogster.
+If you are not sure how to get started, here are some tips on some great tools for this purpose: Padlet, Miro, Tackk, Adobe Express, Sway (Microsoft), Weebly, Blogger, Sutori, Glogster.

 4. Review your progress

 Take time to reflect on your progress based on goals you have set up for yourself.
 Another reason to define simple/measurable learning goals for yourself is to be able to track your progress and nurture your motivation.
 Assessing progress helps you to adapt your learning practices, review your timeline, and stay motivated as you get closer to achieving your goals.